Southern Cross Austereo: Summer 30 royal hoax call incident

 As part of a hoax call to the King Edward VII's Hospital Sister Agnes treating the wife of Prince William for acute morning sickness in the critical first trimester of pregnancy, 2Day DJs – Mike Christian and Mel Greig – purported to be the Queen and the Prince of Wales.
 An experienced 46-year-old nurse, Jacintha Saldanha, took the call.
 During the call, she and colleagues were conned into revealing sensitive details regarding the patient's condition.

 The nurse was found dead the following morning in a suspected suicide at the hospital where she worked.

 There is some disagreement over the legality of the incident, with the hospital expressing concern that the incident may have broken the law and Rhys Holleran, the chief executive of 2Day FM's parent company Southern Cross Austereo, stating he was confident that was not the case.

-At a Federal Court hearing it became known that Australian media watchdog Australian Communications & Media Authority (ACMA) had prepared a confidential, preliminary report saying that the Radio Royal hoax 'broke law'.
+At a Federal Court hearing, it became known that Australian media watchdog Australian Communications and Media Authority (ACMA) had prepared a confidential, preliminary report saying that the Radio Royal hoax 'broke law'.
 2Day FM acted illegally by airing the phone call without consent.